-Circular Economy is one of the pillars of our Sustainability Strategy.
-We promote an increasingly integrated approach so as to transform waste into new resources.
+Circular Economy is core pillar of our Sustainability Strategy.
+We promote an increasingly integrated approach to transform waste into new resources.

 Alternative fuels and raw materials